zephyrproject-rtos/zephyr/doc/guides/test/sanitycheck.rst

 build_only: <True|False> (default False)
-    If true, don't try to run the test under QEMU even if the selected platform supports it.
+    If true, don't try to run the test even if the selected platform supports it.

 build_on_all: <True|False> (default False)